capactio/website/docs/feature/type-features.md

 To enable Content Creator to compose Types in JSON schema, we use, among other things, [built-in JSON Schema combining functionality](http://json-schema.org/understanding-json-schema/reference/combining.html).
 Every time we see a reference to external JSON schema, we fetch the type and embed its schema.

-Once Content Creator submits a new Type and there is a reference to other Type, we create edges in the OCH for every single Type reference.
+Once Content Creator submits a new Type and there is a reference to other Type, we create edges in the Hub for every single Type reference.
 It enables us to easily find Types, which are derived from original Types.

 ![Type composition](./assets/type-composition.svg)